labgem/PPanGGOLiN/docs/user/Genomic-context.md

 In case of you are using families ID, you will only have as output the `gene_context.tsv` file.
 In the other case, you use sequences, you will have another output file to report the alignment between sequences and pangenome families (see detail in align subcommand).

-There are 4 columns in `gene_context.tsv`.
+There are 6 columns in `gene_context.tsv`.

-1. **geneContext ID**: identifier of the found context.
+1. **geneContext ID**: Identifier of the found context.
 It is incrementally generated, beginning with 1
 2. **Gene family name**: Identifier of the gene family, from the pangenome, correspond to the found context
 3. **Sequence ID**: Identifier of the searched sequence in the pangenome
 4. **Nb Genomes**: Number of genomes where the genomic context is found
 5. **Partition**: Partition of the gene family corresponding to the found context
+6. **Target family**: Whether the family is a target family, meaning it matches an input sequence, or a family provided as input.

 In **sequence Id**, it is possible to find a NA value.
 This case, correspond to another gene family found in the context.